CaioMatInt/code_challenge/README.md

 The **/account** endpoint should create and provide information about the account number and balance.
 The **/transaction** endpoint will be responsible for carrying out various financial operations.

-> PS: This coding challenge was migrated from a private repository, and the specifications were altered to protect and anonymize it since it is a challenge specific of a particular company.
+> PS: This coding challenge was migrated from a private repository that I own, and the specifications were altered to protect and anonymize it, since it originates from a challenge specific of a particular company.

 ___
 **Payment Methods:**